 Some people might pay more or less than others for their tickets.
 Some people might buy more than one ticket.
 Yet collectively, the proceeds from the ticket sales are used to pay for the trip.

 Real estate syndication is no different.
-Investors pool their capital to, collectively, invest with a sponsor in a real estate syndication.
+Accredited investors pool their capital to, collectively, invest with a sponsor in a real estate syndication.

-That said, even the most sophisticated investors are sometimes at a loss with how to start investing in commercial real estate.
-Some of the best, most lucrative deals are usually only accessible to the upper echelon, including institutional investors and large private equity investment firms.
+However, even experienced investors are sometimes at a loss with how to start investing in commercial real estate.
+Some of the best and most lucrative deals are only accessible to the upper echelon.
+This includes institutional investors, large private equity investment firms, and accredited investors.

 What is Real Estate Syndication?

 Real estate syndications are a way of pooling capital from various individuals to then, collectively, invest in a real estate asset.
-Syndications are generally a great vehicle for those who cannot or do not want to buy an investment property outright on their own – also known as passive investing.
+Syndications are often a good option for those unable or unwilling to buy an investment property outright – also known as passive investing.

 As was the case with the airline ticket example above, real estate syndications function in a similar manner.

-Several individuals invest in the syndicate, and then the manager of the syndicate (known as the “sponsor”) will then leverage those funds to invest in a real estate deal.
-Syndications are the original form of real estate “crowdfunding,” a term that only grew in popularity with the advent of online crowdfunding platforms like CrowdStreet and RealtyMogul.
+Several individuals will put capital towards the syndicate, and then the manager of the syndicate (the “sponsor”) will uses those funds to invest in a real estate property.
+Real estate syndication was the first type of “crowdfunding,” which became more well-known after online crowdfunding platforms were created.
+Examples include CrowdStreet and RealtyMogul.

 Syndications can be as simple as two people investing together.
-Others can be much more complex, with dozens if not hundreds of people investing in a specific deal or real estate fund.
+Whereas others can be much more complex.
+Some with dozens if not hundreds of people investing in a specific deal or real estate fund.